Pecan Spice Coffee Cake

 - 2 cups all-purpose flour

 - 1 cup milk

-- For the cake batter: In a large mixing bowl, cream butter and white sugar together.
-In a separate bowl, beat egg whites rapidly by hand for about 30 seconds.
+- For the cake batter: In a large mixing bowl, cream the butter and white sugar together.
+In a separate bowl, beat the egg whites rapidly by hand for about 30 seconds.
 Add the egg whites to the butter and sugar and blend together.
-Stir in vanilla.
+Stir in the vanilla.